CafeOBJ/cafeobj/manual/md/cloudsync.md

 transitions.
 This is just one way of implementation.
 There are other approaches to specification using purely term-based expressions that do not use transitions, but equational theory only.
-One of the strength of \_cafeobj is that it does not require any specific approach to modeling, but allows for freedom in choosing methodology.
+One of the strength of CafeOBJ is that it does not require any specific approach to modeling, but allows for freedom in choosing methodology.